 Maintain Your School Website

 Your website is a valuable tool, both for teaching and for building music advocacy.
-Keep it updated with pictures, videos, and activities that draw students and parents to your site.
+Keep it updated with pictures, videos, and interactive music activities that draw students and parents to your site.
 Use every opportunity you can to “advertise” your website to your students, parents, and community.

 Record and Post Classroom Performances

 Your website is a great place to post videos of music class activities.
 After posting a video, I would often send the link to the classroom teacher.
 She would then distribute the link to parents via the Remind App.
-Many parents had watched and shared the performance before the kids had even gotten home!
+Often parents had watched and shared the classroom performance before the kids had even gotten home!

 This is a great way to let your parents see what their child is learning in music class.
 Instrumental activities, Orff arrangements, songs with rhythm accompaniments, movement activities, etc. all are perfect for this purpose.